livz/livz.github.io/_tips/DTrace.md

   <p> The dtrace command  is a generic front-end to the DTrace facility.
 The command implements a simple interface to invoke the D language compiler, the ability to retrieve buffered trace data from the DTrace kernel facility, and a set of basic routines to format and print traced data.</p>
   <cite><a target="_blank" href="https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/dtrace.1.html">DTrace man page</a></cite> </blockquote>

-* To enable all features of DTrace on MacOS Sierra, boot into recovery mode and [disable SIP](http://craftware.xyz/tips/Disable-rootless.html), or enable with dtrace:
+* To enable all features of DTrace on macOS Sierra, boot into recovery mode and [disable SIP](http://craftware.xyz/tips/Disable-rootless.html), or enable with dtrace:

 ```bash
 $ csrutil enable --without dtrace